caioaao/avr-cmake/README.md

     make[1]: *** [CMakeFiles/Makefile2:76: CMakeFiles/buzzer.dir/all] Error 2
     make: *** [Makefile:84: all] Error 2

-The good news is no more linking errors occurred for now.
+The good news is no more includes errors occurred for now.
 We can now just copy those missing definitions from arduino-cli's commands:

 ```cmake
 set(AVR_CPU_FREQUENCY 16000000L)